x1ngzai/Process_Protector_using_VT-X_for_Windows_x64_OSs_Undergraduate_Thesis/README.md

  This version is compatible with various systems by automatically calculating offsets.
 The compiled driver for Windows 7 is provided; for other platforms, simply switch the target system in the WDK to generate the driver.

+ Note that on Windows 7, kernel isolation must be disabled first, otherwise it will prevent correct SSDT table location, leading to a BSOD!

  Here shows the Test results for windows7 and windows 10: https://youtu.be/34lFVAiYfCA